borko17/sunfish-lua/README.md

 ## Status

-This is a lightweight, self-contained chess engine and terminal chess application intended primarily for:
+This is a lightweight, self-contained chess engine and terminal chess application for Android (Yantra Launcher Pro / Luaj-jse 3.0.1), built for:

-- Android
-- Yantra Launcher Pro
-- Luaj-jse 3.0.1
 - Terminal-based chess
 - Chess-engine experimentation
 - Compact text-based position storage